 In this part of the website, I will show you how to draw people that are easy to reproduce, fun to draw and filled with great shadows and reflections.
-Indeed, my goal for these drawing lessons is to give you a few tools to enhance your cartoon characters.
-Hopefully, the whole process will be easy and not very painful! :)
+Indeed, my goal for these drawing lessons is to give you a few techniques to help you enhance your cartoon characters quickly and easily.
+Hopefully, the whole process will be amusing and not very painful! :)

 Each step comes with a detailed description and two pictures are also available to help you see the changes performed for each of these steps.
 This part of the website IS NOT about creating cartoon characters, but rather on how to enhance these characters with nice effects.
 I will show you how you can mix all those effects to come up with a drawing that will be gorgeous and simple.